Saturday, June 18, 2016

 It's-a-me, Mario!

-Oh no!
-Mario is now available for the Atari ST. Phew, thankfully, I'm lying!!
-This is actually a cool intro screen that was created to be a main menu for some demo that never got completed.
-Good old Demozoo informs that it's by Channel 38 and features neat music and a large "play area" making good use of those borders.
-Oh yeah, so nice!!
+Yep, that stupid plumber is now available for the Atari ST. Phew, thankfully, I'm lying!!
+This is actually an intro screen that was created as a main menu for a demo that was never released.
+Good old Demozoo informs that it's by Channel 38 and features neat music and a "play area" making good use of those borders!!